Tell Families, “We See You and We Value Your Contribution"

 - We educators see your humanity and your light in the dark, and we honor your cultural knowledge of raising and teaching your children to the best of your ability

 Brian L. Wright, PhD, is an associate professor and program coordinator of early childhood education in the Department of Instruction and Curriculum Leadership in the College of Education at the University of Memphis.
-Dr. Wright is the author of the award-winning, bestselling book, The Brilliance of Black Boys: Cultivating School Success in the Early Grades with contributions by Shelly L. Counsell.
-Dr. Wright is also the author of a two-part series of articles for Teaching Young Children, that discusses ways teachers can make their classrooms more welcoming and supportive learning spaces for Black boys.
+He is also the coordinator of the middle school cohort of the African American Male Academy at the university.
+Dr. Wright is author of The Brilliance of Black Boys: Cultivating School Success in the Early Grades, with contributions by Shelly L. Counsell, which won the National Association for Multicultural Education's 2018 Phillip C. Chinn Book Award. [email protected]